Ensure all layers/tags are visible and nothing is hidden

 Understandable but sad.

-To get these models into Blender, SketchUp supports exports to .dae files which Blender can then import.
+To get these models into Blender, SketchUp supports exports to .fbx files which Blender can then import.

 I CAN get my hands on quite a few SketchUp files but I don't want to sit exporting every single model and reimporting them one by one into Blender.
 I want to do it in batches.
 With the help of ChatGPT, here is a script that I am using to speed up the process.